Skip to content

 As for your cost of goods, that’s usually your greatest expense as a retailer and needs to be monitored carefully.
 If you find that your inventory costs are rising, you need to find out why and stop it before it’s too late.

 So why are we mentioning all this?
 It has to do with your gross margin.
 And more specifically its formula.
 Gross margin is the profit return on a product expressed as a percentage.
-It’s formula is thus: your company’s total sales revenue minus its cost of goods sold, divided by your total sales revenue.
+Its formula is thus: your company’s total sales revenue minus its cost of goods sold, divided by your total sales revenue.

 Let’s put that in an example.
 If you sell a product for R100 and it costs R60 to make, you end up with R40.
 Expressed as a percentage, your margin is 40%.
 The higher the gross margin, the greater your efficiency is as a manufacturer to turn raw materials into income.